domschrei/krunner-symbols/README.md

 ## Installation

 You can execute the install script (inside the `krunner-symbols` directory, execute the command `bash install.sh`) in order to install the plugin.
-However, please note that this is in an early stage of development, and errors might occur depending on your setup.
-In case of doubt, rather manually execute the single commands inside the script and watch the output.
+Arch Linux users can install the `plasma5-runners-symbols` [package from AUR](https://aur.archlinux.org/packages/plasma5-runners-symbols/ "link to AUR package"), which is based on the most recent release here on Github.

 ## Configuration